Tower: Data Structures in Quantum Superposition: : Data Structure Library and Case Study

-Thus, correctly uncomputing certain values requires reasoning about the data structure invariants that hold on the state after mutation.
+As shown, correctly uncomputing certain values requires reasoning about the invariants that hold on the program state after mutation.
 We encountered this challenge in \lstinline{remove} for lists, \lstinline{push_back} for queues, and \lstinline{insert} for sets implemented using both hash tables and radix trees.
-By contrast, operations that do not mutate data usually can uncompute temporaries straightforwardly.
+By contrast, operations that do not mutate data may typically uncompute temporaries straightforwardly.